MarioSieg/Corium/README.md

  * C backend for GCC, Clang with computed goto branch table optimization (not yet online).

  # To run it
- To see some multithreading action first run:
+ To see some multithreading in action first run:
  "cargo run --release --no-default-features" this will do all the work on only one thread.
  The console will output the time needed.